 To serve the needs of a large tribal and other underprivileged population, NBV has established, in association with LV Prasad Eye Institute, Hyderabad, Nava Bharat Eye Center at Paloncha in Telangana, India.
 The centre is equipped with modern eye care facilities, the latest being Green laser equipment for diabetic patients.
 So far, the Center has treated 166,571 out patients and performed 16,472 surgeries.

 Nava Bharat Eye Center at Paloncha is adjudged the ideal centre among all the twelve LVPEI satellite centres.

 NBV provided financial assistance to Bhubaneswar Eye Institute, a world-class eye care centre set up at Bhubaneswar, in Odisha, by the famous LV Prasad Eye Institute, Hyderabad.

 In association with Operation Eyesight Universal, NBV established the Ophthalmic Centre (a comprehensive eye care unit) at the University Teaching Hospital in Lusaka, Zambia.
 This has contributed substantially to eradication of avoidable blindness, a major concern in Zambia.

 Conducting Medical Camps & Health Campaign

 Most of the people in rural areas live in unhygienic conditions and suffer from general ailments and diseases due to lack of awareness and necessary medical help.
 NBV has been organizing medical camps in villages to mitigate this problem.

-To render free medical services for ordinary ailments to people living in surrounding villages, the Company’s unit at Paloncha started a Health Campaign which benefitted more than 12,680 villagers.
+To render free medical services for ordinary ailments to people living in surrounding slum areas, the Company’s unit at Paloncha started a Health Campaign which benefitted more than 28,000 people so far.